 The Uscreen Service account must be listed there (eg: uscreen@api-xxx...)

 If you can’t find the Uscreen service account, it was not created or was created incorrectly.
-Please, check this article with the steps to create it.
+Please, check this article for the steps to create it.

 Click on View in Google Developers Console.